Driving to Norway from UK: Best Routes & Top Tips

 • Driving Time: 17 hours

-• Toll Costs: €4
+• Toll Costs: €4 (all in Norway)

-• Ferry Cost: €100
+• Ferry Cost: €165

-• Fuel Costs: €189
+• Fuel Costs: €170

-From Rostock, another few hours on from Travemunde, the seven hour overnight crossing gets you into Trelleborg early in the morning.
+From Rostock, another few hours on from Travemunde, the seven-hour overnight crossing gets you into Trelleborg early in the morning.

 What you make up for in crossing time, you lose in driving time.
 Your choice between departing Germany from Rostock or Travemunde might just come down to the best costs on the day you want to travel.
 Find out more about the Rostock to Travemunde ferry here.